Hamakor/linux.org.il--old-sources/www.linux.org.il-new-site/template-toolkit/README.md

 On Mandriva and Mageia, type:

-    sudo urpmi perl-Template perl-File-Find-Object
+    sudo urpmi perl-Template-Toolkit perl-File-Find-Object

-On EL-based distributions (such as RHEL, CentOS, SciLinux, etc) and on Fedora up to 21, type:
+On RHEL-based distributions (such as Red Hat Enterprise Linux (RHEL), CentOS, or Scientific Linux) and on Fedora up to 21, type:

     sudo yum install perl-Template-Toolkit perl-File-Find-Object

 On modern Fedora distributions, type

-    sudo dnf erl-Template-Toolkit perl-File-Find-Object
+    sudo dnf install perl-Template-Toolkit perl-File-Find-Object

 Elsewhere, consult your distribution's convention for installing packages or use: